Officers killed in the line of duty in 2018

 Robateau was married with three children.

-Fox News’ Kaitlyn Schallhorn, Nicole Darrah and The Associated Press contributed to this report.
+Fox News’ Kaitlyn Schallhorn, Nicole Darrah, Katherine Lam and The Associated Press contributed to this report.